ModernAppsNinja/modernappsninja.github.io/content/english/guide/cka_study_guide.md

 This study guide aims to help learners prepare for the Certified Kubernetes Administrator(CKA) exam.

+### A Few Notes about the exam

+- Currently (dec 2020) the exam is based on Kubernetes version 1.19.
+Please take this into consideration when working with the different study material, a lot of it might use an earlier version.
+The goal is to align the exam environment with the current Kubernetes minor version 4-8 weeks after release date so be sure to check what version is used when sitting the exam.
+- The exam is lab/performance based and consist of different tasks/problems to be solved on the command line running on Linux
+- There's 15-20 tasks that needs to be solved in 2 hours
+- The exam is done online and you can take it from anywhere you'd like as long as your location meets the requirements
+- Available resources during the exam is documents provided in the lab machine and ONE additional browser tab which can be used to access resources at https://kubernetes.io/docs/, https://github.com/kubernetes/, https://kubernetes.io/blog/
+- The exam environment consists of six different Kubernetes clusters, all with one master and a different number of workers.
+There's also different CNIs in use so this is something to be aware of in your studying.

+> Brought to you by [CKA Study Guide](https://rudimartinsen.com/2020/12/28/cka-study-guide/) by Rudi Martinsen

 ### CKA Learning Resources

 - [Docker for the Absolute Beginner](https://www.udemy.com/course/learn-docker/) - 4.5 hours Hands On Online Course - Learn Docker with Hands On Coding Exercises.
 For beginners in DevOps